DirectoryTree/LdapRecord-Docs/laravel/auth/quickstart.md

 #### Feature Configuration

-When using plain LDAP authentication, we must disable various Jetstream and Fortify features, such as teams, profile photos, API, registration, updating profile information, and resetting / updating passwords.
+When using plain LDAP authentication, we must disable various Jetstream and Fortify features, such as teams, two-factor authentication, profile photos, API, registration, updating profile information, and resetting / updating passwords.
 We will make these changes in the `config/jetstream.php` and `config/fority.php` configuration files respectively:

 <div class="files">
     <div class="ellipsis"></div>